splynx/docs/files/en/addons_modules/xero/xero.md

 - **Rounding Account code** - a unique code (limited to 10 characters) of rounding item (an adjustment entry to allow for rounding) in Xero account (`Accounting menu → Advanced → Chart of Accounts`);

-- **Create payments for prepayments** - a toggler allows to enable creating payment for prepayment (a payment made in advance) in Splynx or, in disabled status - add such payment to the bank statements only.
+- **Create payments for prepayments** - a toggle allows to enable creating payment for prepayment (a payment made in advance) in Splynx or, in disabled status - add such payment to the bank statements only.
 Used on payments import;

-- **Create payments for overpayments** - a toggler allows to enable creating payment for overpayment in Splynx or, in disabled status - add such payment to the bank statements only.
+- **Create payments for overpayments** - a toggle allows to enable creating payment for overpayment in Splynx or, in disabled status - add such payment to the bank statements only.
 Used on payments import;

-- **Create payment without invoice** - a toggler allows to enable/disable creating payment in Splynx when customer doesn't have invoice.
+- **Create payment without invoice** - a toggle allows to enable/disable creating payment in Splynx when customer doesn't have invoice.
 Used on payments import. **Attention:** in some cases can lead to duplicate payments;

-- **Ignore expense payments on import** - a toggler allows to enable/disable ignoring 'Spend money' (a payment that doesn't relate to a bill, expense claim, or refund) in Xero payments during payments import.
+- **Ignore expense payments on import** - a toggle allows to enable/disable ignoring 'Spend money' (a payment that doesn't relate to a bill, expense claim, or refund) in Xero payments during payments import.
 If option is enabled, 'Spend money' payments will not be added to bank statements;

 - **Customer name pattern** - used as Xero customer 'Contact Name'.
 The following variables can be used: `{id}`, `{login}`, `{name}`, `{email}`.